 Upon taking a look at the email in more detail, it was evident that the email was fake and not from the NHS.
 In more technical terms, this type of email is called a phishing email and you can watch more about these here.
 These emails are sent by disingenuous people in order to try and obtain your personal information and sometimes even payment information.
-If successful, attempts to steal your money will made and your data could later be used against you to carry out fraudulent activities.
+If successful, attempts to steal your money will make and your data could later be used against you to carry out fraudulent activities.
 So I hear you asking; “How did you know and what should I look out for?”.
 Well don’t worry, this article will equip you with the knowledge you need to spot these emails.

 How to Identify Phishing Emails

 Here are a few tips on what to look for in phishing emails.
-The list is not exhaustive but merely there to provide you with some guidance.
+The list is not exhaustive but is merely there to provide you with some guidance.

 - The content of the email is usually grammatically incorrect.
-Looking at the supposed NHS email about, we can see missing full-stops and even letters in the wrong place.
+Looking at the supposed NHS email about, we can see missing full stops and even letters in the wrong place.
 Genuine emails sent out at mass are usually peer-reviewed and approved before they are allowed to be distributed.

 - The subject line doesn’t look right.
 Sometimes when a phishing campaign is launched, the bad people often overlook the simple things.
 If we take the fake email, the subject line reads as ‘RE:NHS COVID-19 Vaccination appointment 08:36:53-01/27/21 #05336933020645‘.
 Now there is a couple of things that I observed in this subject and that is the fact that they’ve already got an appointment time and date.
-This wouldn’t be in the subject and nor would you have a date for a COVID-19 vaccine before you confirmed any appointment.
+This wouldn’t be in the subject and nor would you have a date for a COVID-19 vaccine before you confirmed an appointment.
 The other thing I noticed was that at the start of the subject ‘RE’ is visible; this assumes that this is an email response to a previous email that was sent.
-Lastly, there is a funky looking number at the end of the subject line, probably bares no weight but nevertheless it doesn’t look as though it should be there.
+Lastly, there is a funky-looking number at the end of the subject line, which probably bares no weight but nevertheless, it doesn’t look as though it should be there.

 - Hoover over the links but DON’T click on them!
 Phishing emails will 99.9% of the time include links to click on.
 If you receive a suspicious email with a link or multiple links you can always hover over the links to see where the link will take you too.
 If the link doesn’t look right don’t click it, if the link looks legit but you are unsure about the email then don’t click it.

 - The name of who the email is addressed to.
 It is likely that the bad people that have sent the email don’t know your name.
-In cases where this is true they will address you by your email address or without any name at all.
+In cases where this is true, they will address you by your email address or without any name at all.
 In the case of the NHS email, they address the user by their email address and not by their name.

 What to do if you suspect a phishing email

 Here are a few tips on what to do if you suspect an email is a phishing attempt.
-The list is not exhaustive but merely there to provide you with some guidance.
+The list is not exhaustive but is merely there to provide you with some guidance.

 - DO NOT CLICK ANY LINKS!
-First and foremost, do not click any links contained from within the email if you are unsure whether it is genuine.
+First and foremost, do not click any links contained within the email if you are unsure whether it is genuine.
 Depending on the type of phishing campaign some links when clicked can install malware (bad stuff) onto your machine.
 This can later be used for many things, including stealing information.

 - Report it to the company in question.
-If you suspect a phishing email, make note of the senders email address and if possible take screenshots of the email so you can provide the company with as much information as possible.
+If you suspect a phishing email, make note of the sender’s email address and if possible take screenshots of the email so you can provide the company with as much information as possible.
 Some companies actually have an email address that you can use to send all the relevant information and they will confirm with you whether the email is indeed fake.
 NHS have an email address along with some guidance here.
-You can also report suspicious emails to email@example.com
+You can also report suspicious emails to firstname.lastname@example.org

 - Categorise the email as spam.
 If the email you received arrived in your normal email inbox then you should recategorise this as spam as soon as you have confirmed it is indeed a fake email.
 Once done, some email providers will automatically delete the email however, if the email isn’t deleted you can remove it yourself.